Islamic State–Taliban conflict: 2022

 On 25 May, at least 9 people were killed in a triple bombing targeting mini-busses in the city of Mazar-i-Sharif.
 IS-KP later claimed responsibility.

 On 18 June, two people were killed and seven others were injured after gunmen attacked a Sikh temple in Kabul.
-ISKP claimed responsibility, claiming the attack was in revenge for 'insults made by members of India's ruling Bharatiya Janata Party about the Prophet Mohammed'.
-Seven ISKP gunmen were killed in a firefight with Taliban forces after the attack.
+ISIS–K claimed responsibility, claiming the attack was in revenge for 'insults made by members of India's ruling Bharatiya Janata Party about the Prophet Mohammed'.
+Seven ISIS–K gunmen were killed in a firefight with Taliban forces after the attack.

 On 3 August, two Taliban policemen and three Islamic State gunmen are killed during a gunbattle at a hideout in Kabul.
 Four other officers are wounded.

 On 5 August, 8 people were killed and 18 others were injured after a bomb exploded at a Shia gathering in Kabul.
-ISKP later claimed responsibility.
+ISIS–K later claimed responsibility.

 On 11 August, a senior Taliban cleric, Sheikh Rahimullah Haqqani, was blown up and killed in a suicide bombing during an Islamic seminary in Kabul.
-ISKP later claimed responsibility for the attack.
+ISIS–K later claimed responsibility for the attack.

 On 17 August, a mosque in Kabul was attacked during evening prayers.
 It was reported that happen a huge explosion with 21 killed including the mosque's imam Amir Muhammad Kabuli.
 Another 33 people were injured.

 On 2 September, a bombing at a mosque in Herat killed at least 18 people and wounded 23 others.
 A senior Taliban cleric, Mujib Rahman Ansari, was killed in the blast.